-The measure used is the Statistics South Africa "upperbound" poverty line, set at R779 per person per month in 2011 prices.
-Poverty lines increase with inflation and in 2017 the real value of the upper-bound line was R1,138.3 Per capita income is calculated by adding all reported income for household members older than 15 years, and social grants received by anyone in the household, and dividing the total household income by the number of household members.
+The measure used is the Statistics South Africa "upper-bound" poverty line that was set at R779 per person per month in 2011 prices.
+Poverty lines increase with inflation and in 2018 the real value of the upper-bound line was R1,183.3 Per capita income is calculated by adding all reported income for household members older than 15 years, and social grants received by anyone in the household, and dividing the total household income by the number of household members.

-Statistics South Africa proposed two other poverty lines:
+Statistics South Africa has proposed two other poverty lines:

-- A "lower-bound" poverty line is calculated by adding to the food line the average expenditure on essential non-food items by households whose food expenditure is below but close to the food line.
-The value of the lower-bound poverty line in 2011 prices was R501 per person per month (R758 in 2017 prices).
-Those living below this line would not be able to pay for the minimum non-food expenses or would be sacrificing their basic nutrition in order to pay for non-food expenses. - A "food" poverty line is based on the cost of the minimum nutritional requirement of 2,100 kilocalories per person per day, without any allowance for non-food basic necessities.
-The value of the food poverty line in 2011 prices was R335 per person per month (R531 in 2017).
+- A "lower-bound" poverty line is calculated by adding to the food poverty line the average expenditure on essential non-food items by households whose food expenditure is below but close to the food poverty line.
+The value of the lower-bound poverty line in 2011 prices was R501 per person per month (R785 in 2018 prices).
+Those living below this line would not be able to pay for the minimum non-food expenses or would be sacrificing their basic nutrition to pay for nonfood expenses. - A "food" poverty line is based on the cost of the minimum nutritional requirement of 2,100 kilocalories per person per day, without any allowance for non-food basic necessities.
+The value of the food poverty line in 2011 prices was R335 per

+Figure 2a: Children living in income poverty, by province, 2003 & 2018 person per month (R547 in 2018).
 Anyone living below this line will be malnourished and their health and survival may be at risk.